DAKSH1-HUB/SpotifyVsYoutube-EDA/README.md

 # SpotifyVsYoutube-EDA

+The Dataset was collected from Kaggle in order to Explore and generate Insights.</br>
+The dataset contains 20718 rows and 26 columns</br>
 It includes 26 variables for each of the songs collected from spotify.
 These variables are briefly described next:</br>

 Track: name of the song, as visible on the Spotify platform.</br>